 Turnaround Arts… Today the President’s Committee on the Arts and the Humanities announced the launch of a new arts education initiative to help turn around low-performing schools, developed in cooperation with the U.S. Department of Education and the White House Domestic Policy Council.
 The Turnaround Arts initiative is a new public-private partnership designed to narrow the achievement gap and increase student engagement through the arts.
 Working in some of the nation’s lowest-performing elementary and middle schools, this program will test the hypothesis that high-quality and integrated arts education boosts academic achievement, motivates student learning and improves school culture in the context of overall school reform, announced the committee’s co-chairs, George Stevens Jr. and Margo Lion.

-Turnaround Arts is a public-private partnership led by the President’s Committee on the Arts and the Humanities in partnership with the White House, U.S. Department of Education, and several private foundations.
-It is managed by Americans for the Arts.
+Turnaround Arts is a program of the John F. Kennedy Center for the Performing Arts and President’s Committee on the Arts and the Humanities in partnership with the White House, U.S. Department of Education, and several private foundations.
+It is based on the premise that high-quality and integrated arts education can strengthen school reform efforts, boost academic achievement, and increase student engagement in schools facing some of the toughest educational challenges in the country.